stefkn/personal-site/src/content/posts/lessons-from-flask-in-production.md

     return render_template('account_settings.html', context)
 ```

 What is going on here!?
 This view function is doing way too much.
 It's querying the database multiple times, processing data, handling form submissions, updating the customer's settings, sending notifications, logging, and rendering a template.
-It's hard to read, hard to test, hard to monitor and hard to maintain.
+It's hard to read, reason about, test, monitor and maintain.
 Could this be more like:

 ```python
 @login_required